SalientAuthor/Gudkat/README.md

-# 🍫 Guddkat - Jaggery Chocolates Website
+# 🍫 Gudkat - Jaggery Chocolates Website

 Welcome to **Gudkat** – a sweet journey into the world of **jaggery-based chocolates**!
 This project is a simple yet elegant website built using **HTML**, **CSS**, and **JavaScript**, crafted to promote the natural goodness of our artisanal chocolates made with love and health in mind.